-COVID stress can be managed with the use of these nine mindfulness techniques.
+Managing stress during COVID-19 can be made much easier with the use of these nine mindfulness techniques.

 Covid-related stress and worry has caused 53% of adults in the United States say that their mental health has deteriorated.